 Dining Out for Life is a local fundraising initiative for HIV/AIDS service organizations throughout the US and Canada.
-On April 25th 2017, over 100 top Bay Area restaurants will donate 25% of the day’s proceeds to support the free and local support services at San Francisco AIDS Foundation.
+Visit website for dates & details.
+Over 100 top Bay Area restaurants will donate 25% of the day’s proceeds to support the free and local support services at San Francisco AIDS Foundation.

 Our Town SF

 A promotional tool for San Francisco’s LGBT nonprofit service providers, arts and athletic groups to recruit and connect with clients, donors & / volunteers.

 The Santa Skivvies Run is a festive romp through the Castro benefiting the San Francisco AIDS Foundation.
 The event returns this year to its original home in the Castro on December 9th 2018.